LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Mental/Minor/FalseOpening.md

 # False Opening

-*#31: If a veteran makes a rookie mistake, it wasn't a mistake.*
+*#31: If a 'rookie mistake' should have killed them by now, it's not a mistake.*
 -- 88 Adages for the Adventurous Aetherborn

 Use: Influence forcing the target to attack the character, or a Trap punishing the target for attacking the character.